f18-os/python-intro-michelle53/shell/README.md

 the argument after < as an argument value in the command before <), output redirection (as in saving output to a txt file or something else) and pipe (|).

+Although efforts were made to consider ps1, it is inconclusive.

+The program fails with the give testShell.sh but performs the commands when done manually in the program's shell.

 To run the program you need to first do the following:
 ~~~
 python3 shell_inter.py